giellalt/lang-nob/src-fst-stems-nouns.lexc.md

 ## The lexica themselves

-LEXICON NevercompNoun just to ensure "for" is not compound material even in descriptive analysers.

 LEXICON FinalNoun is a separate lexicon to point to.
 For now it contains only *-skap*.

 LEXICON NounRoot is the lexicon pointed to from `root.lexc` It points to